This toolkit provides guidance for navigating the redundancy process, providing links to key information and templates on the website.

 Redundancy is a form of dismissal from employment.
 It happens when a business closes down, or if the need for employees to carry out work of a particular kind has ceased or diminished or is expected to cease or diminish.
 When redundancies occur, the employer has a number of statutory duties towards employees, including the duty to consult them and to pay redundancy pay to those who are eligible.
 The employer should always ensure that it is a genuine redundancy situation; it is not just an opportunity to get rid of under-performing or unpopular members of staff.

 Job Retention Scheme

-On 5 November 2020, the Prime Minister announced that the Job Retention (furlough) Scheme is to be extended until the end of March 2021.
-Please click here for details.
+On 2 March 2021, the government announced that the Job Retention (furlough) Scheme is to be extended until the end of September 2021.

 What you need to do as an employer considering redundancies

 Few organisations can avoid making redundancies at some stage.
 The managers who have to deal with these difficult situations have the added burden of working their way through a vast amount of employment legislation and case law.
 Managing redundancy will never be simple or straightforward but this toolkit will assist managers to work through redundancies more effectively and avoid breaching employees’ rights and consequently appearing in the employment tribunal.

 - Internal notification — announce the situation at the earliest opportunity and if appropriate invite volunteers.

 - Notify the Department for Business, Energy & Industrial Strategy (BEIS) — if you are dismissing 20 or more employees 30 days’ notice is required, and for 100 or more employees 45 days’ notice.

 - Begin collective consultation — see the topic Redundancy and our ‘how to’ guide on redundancy for further details.
 If dismissals take place before the consultation period has ended, the employees can claim compensation from you that cannot be offset against pay in lieu.